servoz/populse_mia/docs/source/documentation/data_browser.rst

 ----------------

 The Data Browser tab is composed of three main elements:
-  * A toolbar on the top
-      * Contains tools to query and to modify the database
+  * A toolbar on the top which contains tools to interact with the database
-  * A table
-      * Displays the content of the database
+  * A table which displays the content of the database
-  * An image viewer
-      * Displays the files contained in the database
+  * An image viewer which displays the files contained in the database

+Here is an overview of the Data Browser tab:

 .. image:: ../images/data_browser.png
    :align: center
    :name: Data browser tab

-*Data Browser tab*

 The toolbar
 ------------